onflow/cadence/docs/language.md

 //
 transaction {

-    let sentFunds: FungibleToken.Vault
+    let sentFunds: <-ExampleToken

     prepare(signer: Account) {

-        // Call the stored provider's withdraw function,
-        // withdraw 5 tokens, and move the them to the field `sentFunds`.
+        // Get the provider reference from the signer's account storage.
         //
-        // As the access is performed in the preparer of the transaction,
+        // As the access is performed in the prepare phase of the transaction,
-        // the unpublished reference `FungibleToken.Provider`
+        // the unpublished reference `&Provider` can be accessed.
-        // can be accessed (if it exists; otherwise the transaction aborts).
         //
+        // If the signer's account has no provider reference stored in it,
+        // or it is not published, abort the transaction.
+        //
+        let provider = signer.storage[&Provider] ?? panic("Signer has no provider")

+        // Withdraw 5 tokens from the provider by calling the provider's
+        // `withdraw` function, and move the tokens to the field `sentFunds`,
+        // so they can be deposited in the execute phase below.
+        //
-        self.sentFunds <- signer.storage[FungibleToken.Provider].withdraw(amount: 5)
+        self.sentFunds <- provider.withdraw(amount: 5)
     }

     execute {
-        // The recipient account
+        // Get the recipient's account.
+In this example it has the address 0x1234.
         //
-        let recipient: Account = // ...
+        let recipient = getAccount(0x1234)

+        // Note that the recipient's account is not a signing account –
+        // deposits need no signature, the recipient's receiver is published
+        // and can be used by anyone (if set up in this manner).

-        // Deposit the amount withdrawn from the signer in the recipient receivr,
+        // Get the receiver reference from the recipient's account storage.
-        // which is assumed to be stored in the recipient account.
-        // If the recipient has no receiver the transaction aborts.
+        // If the recipient's account has no receiver reference stored in it,
+        // or it is not published, abort the transaction.
         //
+        let receiver = recipient.storage[&Receiver] ?? panic("Recipient has no receiver")

+        // Deposit the amount withdrawn from the signer's provider/token
+        // into the recipient's receiver/token.
+        // (It was withdrawn in the preparation phase above).
+        //
-        recipient.storage[ExampleToken.Receiver].deposit(vault: <-self.sentFunds)
+        receiver.deposit(token: <-self.sentFunds)
     }
 }
 ```